 The euro area’s macroeconomic framework contains the following elements: internal devaluation in some distressed peripheral countries (cuts in real wages with little productivity gains); fiscal devaluation in other countries (shifts in taxes away from labour towards indirect taxes); and fiscal consolidation accompanied by private debt deleveraging.
 Unsurprisingly, the result is poor growth and low nominal demand.

 Take, for instance, the excessive macroeconomic imbalance procedures, established to improve national policy coordination.
-Few would disagree that these procedures have so far been a failure, for example proving ineffective in addressing excessive current account surpluses in the euro area – 8% of GDP last year in Germany.
+Few would disagree that these procedures have so far been a failure, proving ineffective, for example, in addressing excessive current account surpluses in the euro area – 8% of GDP last year in Germany.

 The EU has put forward various measures to promote more harmonised policies, including technical assistance to help members implement administrative and structural reforms, national competitiveness boards, and a European deposit guarantee scheme.
 These are all welcome ideas and proposals, some of which have yet to be implemented and tested in practice.